-Variations in the new contributor genes, called CLU and PICALM plus the previously known APOE gene, may increase a person's chances of developing Alzheimers by about10%.
-This is a much smaller increased risk than known diet and lifestyle factors such as not eating only fish, not exercising, and not getting enough folic acid or vitamin B12.
-Having a high homocysteine level, a very good indicator of insufficient B6, B12 or folic acid, is a much more significant risk factor which you can easily test for with a home test kit.
-What's interesting about the discovery of these contributor genes is that they further support the hypothesis that the underlying process that leads to the brain damage seen in Alzheimer's is inflammation.
+Variations in the new contributor genes, called CLU and PICALM plus the previously known APOE gene, may increase a person’s chances of developing Alzheimers by about10%.
+This is a much smaller increased risk than known diet and lifestyle factors such as not eating only fish, not exercising, and not getting enough What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… or vitamin B12.
+Having a high Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level, a very good indicator of insufficient B6, B12 or folic acid, is a much more significant risk factor which you can easily test for with a home test kit.
+What’s interesting about the discovery of these contributor genes is that they further support the hypothesis that the underlying process that leads to the brain damage seen in Alzheimer’s is inflammation.

 Of course, drug companies latch onto this as another opportunity to sell anti-inflammatory drugs.
 But these drugs have significant dangers associated with them and kill over 2,000 people a year in Britain.
 Last week Pfizer was fined a record 2 billion dollars for criminal charges.

 There are many safe and effective natural anti-inflammatories including oily fish, turmeric, ginger, olives and polyphenol rich foods including berries, dark chocolate and tea, which are known to decrease risk.
 A major cause of inflammation, and contributor to memory loss, is excessive weight gain.